What is Scientific Management Theory?

 15. Follows narrow application:

-The scientific management theory is considered time consuming as it requires complete reorganizing and mental revision of the organization.
-The theory when adopted needs more time for standardization, study and specialization, or else at time of overhauling, the workers suffer.
+The scientific management theory is considered time-consuming as it requires complete reorganizing and mental revision of the organization.
+The theory when adopted needs more time for standardization, study and specialization, or else at the time of overhauling, the workers suffer.